haseebanwar/create-react-pkg/README.md

 Create React Package is divided into two packages:

-- `create-react-package` is a command line tool to set up a new React package.
+- `create-react-pkg` is a command line tool to set up a new React package.
-- `react-package-scripts` is a development dependency in the generated projects that encapsulates all the build tools.
+- `react-pkg-scripts` is a development dependency in the generated projects that encapsulates all the build tools.

 ## Customization